Under the Table and Screaming is about a local music scene.

 About the Author

 In addition to their current role as Office & Volunteer Coordinator for WTJU 91.1 FM, Jay has served as Assistant Poetry editor for BreakBread Literacy Project, worked for just about every bookshop in town, and trained with Copper Canyon Press and the Library of Congress.
+They’re currently pursuing their MFA in Creative Writing and Literature at the Bennington Writing Seminars.

 This project would not have been possible without the generous funding of WTJU and UVA.
 Our especial gratitude to WTJU Radio, UVA Arts Council, and the UVA Vice Provost for the Arts.